cptxxx/AliAlmasi/README.md

 ## Hey There, How's it going? <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30px">

-I'm **Ali Almasi**, 20 y.o. from Tehran.
-I'm a student.
+I'm **Ali Almasi**, 20 y.o. student from Tehran.
 I'm Interested in Web Full-stack development and Software development.

 ## You can reach me at: